How to create a marketable freelancer website

 - WordPress – WordPress is the most widely used and recommended content management platform.
 It’s free to use, and it comes with one-click installation from many web hosts.
 You can also find endless free and paid themes for getting the design you’re dreaming of.

 - Wix – Wix is another drag-and-drop website builder, though it’s a bit more limiting.
 While an easy platform to use, it’s hard to export your content from Wix if you ever choose to leave.
+If you’re interested with this site builder, you can check this Wix review for more details and insights.

 From there, once you’ve decided on a page builder, it’s time to get to work.
 While both Squarespace and Wix make it simple to design your own website to your taste, you’ll have to put in a little more work with WordPress.
 You can find WordPress themes here for free or for a small fee, and they’re all customisable.